 Boasting something of a resemblance to a famous night in Dusseldorf in 2015, Saunders will need the fight of his life if he is to emerge victorious.

 Just like his good friend Tyson Fury, who claimed the heavyweight crown in defeating Wladimir Klitschko - who at the time, was protecting a nine-year unbeaten run at the top of the sport.

 Can parallels be drawn between that fight and this?
 Perhaps.

 Like Fury, Saunders is a skilled and tough travelling fighter who will be fighting away from home and enters the contest as a heavy betting underdog.
 Like Fury, Saunders is considered the slicker, more awkward customer.
 Like Fury, Saunders is not expected to win.

 Still, we all know what happened on that night, and yet, while Saunders enters the fight as a champion, this challenge is perhaps even greater than the one that faced the then challenger Fury in Germany.

 Canelo is still in his prime and, given his recent performances, seems to be only improving with age.
 Saunders, while an unbeaten champion, has never fought anyone with nearly as much class as the Guadalajaran native and a crowd-pleasing victory should still be expected come what May.

 However, I expect this fight to go the distance at decent value odds of 13/8.
-Canelo is 4/5 to win inside the distance and 5/1 to stop Saunders between rounds 10 to 12 with Saunders a massive 66/1.
+Canelo is 4/5 to win by TKO or KO and 5/1 to stop Saunders between rounds 10 to 12 with Saunders a massive 66/1.